Azure-Samples/MultiAgent_Azure_PostgreSQL_AutoGen0.4/README.md

 ### Any issues? please report and reach out!

 #### References
 [1] [Magentic-one: A generalist multi-agent system for solving complex tasks](https://arxiv.org/abs/2411.04468)

+##### Notes
+- New Autogen requires Pydantuc version of >=2.10.
+At the time of developing this code, Langchain's SQLDatabaseChain caused pydantic to throw an error.
+Due to this, we decided to write a separate helper class to connect to the database and enable agents to read/write.